aleballabio/kh-project/README.md

 <br/>

-<h3>WARNING!</h3>
+## WARNING!

-Using <b>Mozilla Browser</b> for the best experience. <b>Chrome</b> is supported, but it has problems with the autoplay feature.
+Using **Mozilla Browser** for the best experience. **Chrome** is supported, but it has problems with the autoplay feature.

-Remember to allow the <b>Autoplay</b> since it blocks the audios.
+Remember to allow the **Autoplay** since it blocks the audios.
 If you have experience with Autoplay or know how to fix these problems,  please let me know.

-Mobile Versione is not supported, but it will soon be.
+Mobile Version is not supported, but it will soon be.

 <br/>

----
+## Credits

-Due to copyright, all  Credits goes to  <b>SQUARE ENIX 2022</b> for the tools, images and fonts used.
+Due to copyright, all  Credits goes to  **SQUARE ENIX** for the tools, images and fonts used.

 This is not for sale or for commercial purposes.